 Dr. Kymberly Young at the University of Pittsburgh theorized that using scents would be a better approach to jogging autobiographical memories.
 She had several good reasons to believe this.

 Odor has been linked with cognition, mood, and memory in many studies of healthy adults.
 For example, rosemary has been shown to elevate mood, enhance aspects of cognition, and improve long-term memory.
 Peppermint improved performance on demanding cognitive tasks and reduced mental fatigue.
 Citrus has relaxing, calming, and mood-uplifting effects.
-Extracts of sage improve cognitive performance and mood.
+Extracts of sage enhance cognitive performance and mood.

 And it’s only the beginning...

 The science shows that losing your sense of smell is linked to depression.
-What’s more, people with depression are more likely to have a reduced sense of smell, and the more the sense of smell diminishes, the worse symptoms of depression become.
+What’s more, people with depression are more likely to have a reduced sense of smell, and the more the sense of smell diminishes, the worse the symptoms of depression become.

 A systematic review of a dozen randomized controlled trials published in 2017 found aromatherapy was “an effective therapeutic option for the relief of depressive symptoms in a wide variety of subjects.”